 Rosemary Park became president of Barnard College after the retirement of Millicent McIntosh in 1962.
 Her father, Dr. J. Edward Park, was president of Wheaton College and, at the time she became president of Barnard, her brother was president of Simmons College in Boston.
 She graduated summa cum laude from Radcliffe College, majoring in German, in 1928, and in 1929 she received her master's degree.
 She studied in Germany at the University of Bonn and the University of Cologne, from where she earned her PhD in 1934.
 She taught German at Wheaton and then later at Connecticut College.
 There, she held a series of different positions: dean of freshmen, academic dean, acting president, and president.
 While at Connecticut College, which was at the time a women's college, she established Connecticut College for Men and then later admitted men as graduate students.
 She served as president there from 1947 to 1962, strengthening the curriculum, adding new buildings, and raising large amounts of funds.

 She continued similar work at Barnard.
 Park encouraged Barnard women to pursue the sciences and fought for Barnard to have its own new science laboratory, despite discouragement from Columbia, which felt that its labs were sufficient.
 She believed that by not having its own lab, Barnard would be conveying the message "that it didn't believe in science for women."
 Furthermore, she encouraged women to study subjects such as advanced mathematics and foreign languages in order to help fill society's need for scientists and linguists.
-After leaving Barnard, she went on to UCLA, where she served as a vice chancellor and, later, a professor.
-While there, she helped to establish the Plato Society, an academic program for people who had retired.
+In 1965 she married Milton Vasil Anastos, a professor of Byzantine Greek, and resigned from Barnard in 1967 to be with him at UCLA.
+There she held several major administrative posts and helped to establish the Plato Society, an academic program for people who had retired.
 Park was a member of the Society, actively taking courses until her death in 2004 at the age of 97.

 Martha Peterson, president of Barnard from 1967 to 1975, was chosen after a nationwide search.
 The first Midwesterner to head Barnard, Peterson was described as being straightforward, down-to-earth, and very warm.
 She led the college through difficult years, when demonstrations and protests against the Vietnam War were raging all around.
 Rather than stifle her students and ignore their political beliefs, she decided to hold a town hall meeting to let the students speak their minds.
 She approved of a student’s right to protest, until the protest became negative and self-defeating.
 She also recognized the value of having student input on decision-making committees.
 Her belief was that administrative changes should come about through agreements based on the participation of students, faculty, and trustees.

 Born in 1916 in Jamestown, Kansas, Peterson graduated from the University of Kansas in 1937 and received her master’s degree in educational psychology from the University of Kansas in 1943.
 She became the dean of women at the University of Kansas in 1952 and later took on a similar role at the University of Wisconsin.
-With a doctorate in educational psychology at the University of Kansas completed in 1959, she arrived at Barnard as a highly accomplished scholar, who had experience working with and handling the needs of female students.
+With a doctorate in educational psychology at the University of Kansas completed in 1959, she arrived at Barnard as a highly respected academic administrator, who had experience working with and handling the needs of female students.
 She left Barnard in 1975 to become president of Beloit College in Wisconsin.
+This came at the urging of trustees, some faulting her for running successive annual deficits, others for what they saw as her accommodationist approach to Columbia.
+Her presidency of Beloit was a success.

 Jacquelyn Mattfeld took office as president of Barnard on July 1, 1976, at the age of 50.
 At that point, the College was being eyed acquisitively by Columbia University.